-Atlasglobal first began to operate with just two aircraft in 2001 and today has a global fleet of Airbus A319, A320 and A321s operating its network of scheduled flights throughout Turkey, North Cyprus, the Middle East, Europe and Asia.
-The airline offers flights at affordable prices including benefits such as comfortable 30 inch leg-room, complimentary food and drinks, free online check-in and seat allocation and generous luggage allowance on all flights.
+Atlasglobal first began to operate with just two aircraft in 2001.
+Today the company has a global fleet of Airbus A319, A320, and A321s operating its network of scheduled flights throughout Turkey, North Cyprus, the Middle East, Europe, and Asia.
+The airline offers flights at affordable prices including benefits such as comfortable 30-inch leg-room, complimentary food and drinks, free online check-in and seat allocation, and generous luggage allowance on all flights.

-Altough Atlasglobal is very strict about their rules and they will not allow you to make any changes after booking, they still are very helpful and I think they have a great service.
-I have contacted their costumer service several times (I am one of those difficult costumers you really don not like to deal with) and I must say that they do a pretty good job.
-Not only through phone, but also If you send an email they respond very fast and kind.
+Although Atlasglobal is very strict about their rules and they will not allow you to make any changes after booking, they still are very helpful.
+I have contacted their customer service several times and I think they have a great service.
+If you send an email they respond very fast and kind.
 They are very friendly and go beyond necessary to help you in any possible way.
-I think this is definitely a big plus, since most of the big companies nowadays do not care about their costumers at all and Atlasglobal definitely makes an exception here.
-This also applies to the cabin crew by the way, during both of my flights with Atlasglobal everyone has been very lovely.
-Personally this is very important to me, but of course it is the flight itself that matters.
+I think this is definitely a big plus since most of the big companies nowadays do not care about their costumers at all.
+Atlasglobal definitely makes an exception here.
+This also applies to the cabin crew by the way.
+During both of my flights with Atlasglobal, everyone has been very lovely.
+Personally, this is very important to me.
+But of course, it is the flight itself that matters most.

-During the both times that I flew with Atlasglobal there was no entertainment offered, but we had a ‘Flying Chef’, which sounds more exiting then it really is, haha.
-On flights of three hours or more (London, Paris, Kuwait, Dusseldorf, Baghdad, Bishkek, Amsterdam, Sharjah, Zurich and Stockholm) Atlasglobal offers this service for free and it basically means that you get a meal, a snack and a few drinks offered during the flight.
-I must say that the food is surprisingly good and it is no problem if you ask for more, something extra or even a second meal.
-You can choose between chicken and meat or have a vegetarian meal and also the variety of drinks is great and includes beer and wine as well.
-By the way, sorry for the crappy photos, I took them with my phone..
+During both times that I flew with Atlasglobal, there was no entertainment offered, but we had a ‘Flying Chef’.
+This basically means that you get a meal, a snack, and a few drinks offered during the flight.
+You can choose between chicken and meat or have a vegetarian meal.
+The variety of drinks is great and includes beer and wine as well.
+Atlasglobal offers this service for free and it is no problem if you ask for something extra or even a second meal.
+By the way, sorry for the crappy photos.
+I took them with my phone.

-The planes are not very special or provided with any luxury, they are just like any other low cost planes which to be honest is fine by me as Atlasglobal is a low cost airline after all.
-The aircraft are clean, there is enough space and overall they are very comfortable.
-I truly like Atlasglobal as they are quite different than any other low cost airline I have ever flew with.
-They even have a shuttle service between the airport and the city center in some cities (Adana, Izmir, Bodrum, Antalya and Tehran are a few of them) which is free of charge.
+The planes are not very special or provided with any luxury.
+The aircraft are clean, there is enough space, and overall they are very comfortable.
+Other than that, they are just like any other low-cost planes.
+Which, to be honest, is fine by me as Atlasglobal is a low-cost airline after all.
+I truly like Atlasglobal as they are quite different than any other low-cost airline I have ever flown with.
+They even have a shuttle service between the airport and the city center in some cities which is free of charge.